alyssaong1/WebDev101/README.md

 #### How to use localStorage

 Using localStorage is easy.
-Everything is done using the **localStorage** object in JavaScript. localStorage stores data in name/value pairs.
+Everything is done by calling methods on the **localStorage** object in JavaScript. localStorage stores data in name/value pairs.
 For instance:
 ```javascript
 localStorage.setItem('favouriteflavour', 'vanilla');
 ```